Tom Maynard death: IPCC may review incident

 "The male driver of the vehicle - a black Mercedes C250 - made off on foot.
 Officers were unable to locate the man.

-"At approximately 05:10 BST the body of a man fitting the same description was found on tracks near Wimbledon Park station."'Not suspicious'
+"At approximately 05:10 BST the body of a man fitting the same description was found on tracks near Wimbledon Park station."

 London Ambulance Service medics were called but Maynard was pronounced dead at the scene.